Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Conclusions and outlook

-Our classification of lattice-nematic QSLs compatible with the symmetry of the proximate plaquette VBC order, i.e., preserving $C_{4}$ but breaking glide and mirror symmetries (see Appendix~\ref{app:nematic}), opens the door to studying the phase transitions of fully symmetric QSLs to their nematic counterparts.
+Our classification of QSLs compatible with the reduced symmetry of the proximate plaquette VBC order, i.e., preserving $C_{4}$ but breaking glide and mirror symmetries (see Appendix~\ref{app:nematic}), allows us to study the phase transitions of fully symmetric QSLs to their descendent plaquette VBC orders.
+In particular, we demonstrate an instability of the Z3000 state to its plaquette VBC counterpart at $J_{s}/J_{d}\approx0.78$, in agreement with estimates from other studies.
 Notably, a different class of gapped lattice-nematic $\mathbb{Z}_{2}$ QSLs, which instead break $90^{\circ}$ rotational symmetry, have previously been identified within the Schwinger-boson formalism~\cite{Chung-2001}.
-Such a nematic state has also been studied with Abrikosov fermions but for the square lattice~\cite{Thomson-2018}; it would be interesting to extend this classification to the Shastry-Sutherland lattice in future work to investigate the transition from the $\mathbb{Z}_{2}$ Dirac QSL to the N\'eel phase.
-A field-theoretic formulation of this transition, akin to that developed for the $J_{1}$-$J_{2}$ model on the square lattice~\cite{Shackleton-2021}, promises to provide further important insights.
+Such a nematic state has also been studied with Abrikosov fermions but for the square lattice~\cite{Thomson-2018}; it would be interesting to extend this classification to the Shastry-Sutherland lattice in future work.
+To investigate the transition from the $\mathbb{Z}_{2}$ Dirac QSL to the N\'eel phase, we construct Jastrow wavefunctions and find that their energies intersect at $J_{s}/J_{d}\approx0.83$, yielding an accurate estimate of the transition point.